Trip Report – Business Class on a FERRY

 5. Refreshments: They serve you a bottle of mineral water, a wet towel, and some sweets.
 It isn’t much, but little things like these make the trip more comfortable.

 6. Business Class passengers get to exit the ferry first.
-This means you’re the first few at the passport counter, which means you’ll get to your hotel/home quicker.
+This means you’ll be the first few at the passport counter, which means you’ll get to your hotel/home quicker.
 I don’t know about you, but queueing up for 15 mins to 1 hour at the passport counter really isn’t my cup of tea.
 This is the most important factor to me.

 At SG Good Life, I only share the good stuff.
 Hope you enjoyed reading!